PM, politicians and celebrities pay tributes to 'fearless' actor Puneeth Rajkumar | Entertainment

 ''Deeply saddened by the passing of @PuneethRajkumar, one of the leading actors in Kannada cinema.
 Heartfelt condolences to his family,'' he wrote on Twitter.

-Several big names from the South film industry, including veteran actor Chiranjeevi, Mahesh Babu, Siddharth, as well as names from Bollywood like Sonu Sood and Abhishek Bachchan took to Twitter to pay tributes to the actor.
+Several big names from the South film industry, including veteran actor Chiranjeevi, Mahesh Babu, Siddharth, as well as names from Bollywood like Ajay Devgn and Sanjay Dutt, took to Twitter to pay tributes to the actor.

 Chiranjeevi said he was shocked and devastated. ''Shocking, devastating and heartbreaking! #PuneethRajkumar gone too soon.
 Rest in peace!
 My deepest sympathies and tearful condolences to the family.
 A huge loss to the Kannada / Indian film fraternity as a whole.
 Strength to all to cope with this tragic loss,'' Chiranjeevi posted on Twitter.